Topics Map > UWGB Help Desk

 It is anticipated that computers will have to be replaced or upgraded every three years resulting in approximately one-third of the computers replaced every year.
 An inventory database will be maintained by the CIT staff.
 Four year old workstations can be used for student workers, ad-hoc, and emeriti as supply allows.

-All computers over five years old are not supported by CIT and must be returned to CIT for disposition unless a special exception is granted.
+All computers over six years old are not supported by CIT and must be returned to CIT for disposition unless a special exception is granted.

 With the switch to energy efficient LCD monitors, CIT will replace centrally funded monitors as they fail at no cost.
 Departmentally funded monitors will continue to be replaced at the department's choice and cost.